Career Change Considerations

 From United States, Grand Junction

-You've made some very real assessments to consider when considering a career change and am happy to have them mentioned for those considering this option.
+You've made some very real assessments to consider when contemplating a career change, and I am happy to have them mentioned for those exploring this option.
+I look forward to hearing more from you!

 David Shubert